100 Fun Things to Do in Chicago

 band on stage| ©Pete

 Music is an intrinsic part of Millennium Park, and if you want to enjoy free concerts, you can attend the Summer Music Series.
-These take place during the months of June, July and August, but only on Mondays and Thursdays.
-Don't miss the musical activities if you go to Chicago during these months of the year.
+These are held between June, July, and August, but only on Mondays and Thursdays.
+Don't miss the musical activities if you're going to Chicago during these months of the year.

-Well-known and emerging artists perform at the Jay Pritzker Pavilion, which is easily accessible from Randolph Street, Millennium Garage or Monroe Street.
-In addition, activities are usually held from 6:30 pm to 9:00 pm.
+Renowned and emerging artists perform at the Jay Pritzker Pavilion, which is easily accessible from Randolph Street, Millennium Garage, or Monroe Street.
+In addition, the activities are usually held from 6:30 p.m. to 9:00 p.m.

-Some of the artists that have performed there are Abigail Washburn, Gabriel Garzón Montano, Brandi Clark, Samantha Crain, Chicago Immigrant Orchestra, Jeff Tweedy, Escuela Popular de Música and Ana Tijoux.
+Some of the artists who have performed there include Abigail Washburn, Gabriel Garzón Montano, Brandi Clark, Samantha Crain, the Chicago Immigrant Orchestra, Jeff Tweedy, Escuela Popular de Música, and Ana Tijoux.
 Here you can find information about the Millennium Park Summer Music Series.

-68. Be amazed by the different acrobatics of the Chicago Air & Water Show
+68. Be amazed by the different stunts at the Chicago Air & Water Show

-This free event is put on by the city of Chicago and features a series of planes and expert pilots performing aerobatics over Lake Michigan and North Ave Beach.
-Also, you should know that this is the largest aerobatics activity in the United States.
+This free event is organized by the city of Chicago and features a series of planes and expert pilots performing acrobatics over Lake Michigan and North Ave.
+Beach.
+You should also know that this is the largest aerial acrobatics event in the United States.

 How much does it cost?
-Don't worry about the price, as the activity is totally free and you can watch it from any point on the shore of Lake Michigan.
+Don't worry about the price, as the event is completely free and you can watch it from anywhere on the shore of Lake Michigan.
 When does it take place?
-Generally, it takes place in the summer (August), to better see the acrobatics in clear skies.
-Bring your umbrella to protect you from the sun, as the show lasts 4 hours.
+It is usually held in the summer (August) so that the stunts can be seen better in the clear sky.
+Bring your umbrella to protect yourself from the sun, as the show lasts 4 hours.

 69. Admire the plants at the Garfield Park Conservatory